Skip to main contentSkip to main navigationSkip to footer content

 This course provides a student with continued practical experience as it applies to complex and high-performance aircraft.
 Continued use of effective communication skills are reinforced and evaluated throughout this course.
 Students are introduced to the function and operation of advanced aircraft systems, practical experience in accelerated stalls, and advanced maneuvers in order to apply aerodynamic theory.
 Students are trained on advanced aircraft systems, including constant-speed propellers and retractable landing gear, the associated emergency procedures for these systems, and planning for commercial flight situations.
 Students who have completed this course in conjunction with AER 228 will have received the practical flight experience requirements necessary to complete the FAA Commercial Practical Exam for a Commercial Pilot Certificate, Airplane, SEL.

-PR: AER 200, or successful completion of the FAA Knowledge Exam, Commercial-ASEL within 12 months, and AER 228
+PR/CR: AER 200, or successful completion of the FAA Knowledge Exam, Commercial-ASEL within 12 months, and AER 228

 AER 232 (3-0-3)